reside-ic/shiny-dev/README.md

 The most common reason for failure of an application to start is **missing packages**.
 The user should add these to the provisioning information contained in their repository and let the administrator know so that they can try redeploying.
 This may take a few iterations and there are not many great ways of easily working out the full set of packages required by the application.

 Relatedly, an installed package may **fail to load**.
 In this case, the image being used by the shiny server needs updating.
-Currently this is built in `twinkle2` but one could modify the setup here easily enough to build an image *from* that image and install additional system libraries.
+Currently this is built in `twinkle` but one could modify the setup here easily enough to build an image *from* that image and install additional system libraries.
 The output from `pkgdepends` will flag (with a cross) system libraries that are missing, otherwise searching on the error message along with "ubuntu" should reveal the name of the package.
 These are typically installed with `apt-get update && apt-get install ...`, and you can try this in the container if you want to iterate quickly (though with multiple workers this avenue will not generally be suitable for changing a live system).

 Also relatedly, an application may try and use **a missing shell command**, e.g., LaTeX or similar.
 This can be fixed following the approach above.

-Applications will fail if they **try and write any data to disk**; they run in a read-only filesystem.
+Applications may fail if they **try and write any data to disk**; ideally they would run in a read-only filesystem, but this is not implemented yet.
 This seems annoying but is the safest way to manage multiple simultaneous users, accessed from multiple running server processes.
 If the application needs scratch space (e.g. a place to compile a LaTeX document) it should do so in a temporary directory.
 If the application wants some common shared persistent data (e.g., a database) this is actually quite hard to get right and not currently supported.
 Possible future solutions to this would want to enable the applications to connect to some database or have access to some persistent disk that is shared between all workers but design the application to allow multiple simultaneous writers.
 This sort of problem will require collaboration between the server setup and the application.

 ### Installation fails